 Important Course Information for 2017

 As you leave transition, take a left onto the access road which is hard packed dirt.
-The first aid station will be on the access road where it meets the parking lot about a half mile into the course.
+Stay on the access road as it bears right.
+(Do NOT follow the signs for the Greenway Challenge (GC) which direct runners to a trail on the left).
+The aid station is on the access road where it meets the parking lot about a half mile into the course.

 When the access road meets Wallum Lake Park Road, bear left